DPack: Efficiency-Oriented Privacy Budget Scheduling: Evaluation

 \heading{Q3: Does \ourmethod present an efficiency improvement for plausible workloads?
 How much does it trade fairness?} \F\ref{fig:alibaba_tasks} shows the number of allocated tasks as a function of the number of submitted ones from the Alibaba-DP workload.
 The results show that as the number of submitted tasks increases, both DPF and \ourmethod can allocate more tasks, because they have a larger pool of low-demand submitted tasks to choose from.
 This is not the case with FCFS, which does not prioritize low-demand tasks. \ourmethod allocates 22--43\% more tasks than DPF, since it packs the tasks more efficiently.
 Similarly, \F\ref{fig:alibaba_blocks} shows the number of allocated tasks as a function of the number of available blocks.
 As expected, all algorithms can schedule more tasks when they have more available budget. \ourmethod consistently outperforms DPF, scheduling 30--71\% more tasks.
 Across all the configurations evaluated in \F\ref{fig:alibaba_tasks} and \ref{fig:alibaba_blocks}, \ourmethod outperforms DPF by \ourimprovementalibaba.
 The results confirm that Alibaba-DP, a workload derived objectively from a real trace, exhibits sufficient heterogeneity for \ourmethod to show significant benefit.

 The appendix (\F\ref{fig:batch-period-impact}) includes an evaluation of the number of allocated tasks as a function of $T$.
-We find that $T$ has very little impact on the algorithms' performance, and can be set to a low value to minimize scheduling delay.
+We find that for our workloads $T$ has very little impact on the algorithms' performance, and can be set to a low value to minimize scheduling delay.

 \heading{Efficiency--Fairness Trade-off.} While \ourmethod schedules significantly more tasks than DPF on the Alibaba workload, this increased efficiency comes at the cost of fairness, when we use DPF's definition of fairness.
 To demonstrate this, we run the Alibaba workload with 90 blocks and 60k tasks, and set the DPF ``fair share'' of tasks to be $\frac{1}{50}$.
 This means that DPF will always prioritize tasks that request $\frac{1}{50}$ or less of the epsilon-normalized global budget.
 In the Alibaba trace, using this definition, 41\% of tasks would qualify as demanding less or equal budget than their fair share.
 With \ourmethod, 60\% of the allocated tasks are fair-share tasks; with DPF 90\% are.
 However, \ourmethod can allocate 45\% more tasks than DPF.
 As expected, this shows that optimizing for efficiency comes at the expense of fairness.
 In the case of privacy scheduling, however, due to the finite nature of the privacy budget, DPF's fairness guarantees are limited only to the first $N$ fair share tasks (in the experiment, $N=50$); the guarantees do {\em not} hold for later-arriving tasks.
 This makes the overall notion of fairness as defined by DPF somewhat arbitrary and underscores the merit of efficiency-oriented algorithms.